VEGETABLE VEGAN FRITTATA

-- 1/8 teaspoon white or black pepper, optional
+- 1/8 teaspoon pepper (black or white)

 Preheat oven to 375 degrees F.

-Heat oil in a pan over medium heat, saute potatoes for 5 minutes, add onion and cook an additional 5 minutes.
+Saute: Heat oil in a pan over medium heat, saute potatoes for 5 minutes, add onion and cook an additional 5 minutes.
 Add bell pepper, zucchini and garlic, cook until softened.
 Add tomatoes and optional red pepper flakes, cook another minute or two.
 Season with salt and pepper to taste.

-In a food processor/blender, combine the remaining ingredients and process until smooth.
+Tofu egg: In a food processor/blender, combine the remaining ingredients and process until smooth.
 Taste for seasoning.

 Bake: Place on the middle rack and bake for 35 – 45 minutes, frittata should be firm to the touch.
-If top starts to brown too much cover with foil or small silpat.
-Remove and let stand to cool for at least 10 minutes.
+If top starts to brown too much, cover with foil or small silpat.
+Remove and let cool for at least 10 minutes.
 If using a pie/quiche dish, loosen the edges of the frittata, place a plate over top and carefully flip so frittata falls onto the plate and serve (this step is optional).

-Serves 4 – 6.
+Serves 4 – 6